BlakeStickley/DeepXplore-HiLight/README.md

 # DeepXplore++, An extension of DeepXplore
 See the SOSP'17 paper [DeepXplore: Automated Whitebox Testing of Deep Learning Systems](http://www.cs.columbia.edu/~suman/docs/deepxplore.pdf) for more details.

+DeepXplore++ fixes discrepancies in the implementation of Neuron Coverage between the description in the paper and in the implementation found on github.
+In addition, DeepXplore is extended to include SNAC (Strong Neuron Activation Coverage) as a coverage criteria to be tracked as well as targetted.

 # Building DeepXplore++
 We've provided a Dockerfile which you can use to build and run DeepXplore++.
 The steps for running are the following: